 The biggest benefit of using NannyCare.com is that we’ve already done some of the work for you.
 Every nanny on our site has undergone a preliminary background check which confirms their identity by verifying their full name, age, date of birth, complete address history as well as work eligibility.
 It also provides insight into their residency and movement patterns.
 Most importantly, this check runs a National criminal and sex offender search which checks county criminal and sex offender databases across the country.
 We also make sure that every nanny has current CPR/First Aid, since anyone working with children should have this certification.
 These two things in itself, will filter out many unqualified and/or unsuitable candidates.

 Your job is easy.
-You just contact the nannies through email and introduce yourself.
+You just contact nannies through private messaging and introduce yourself.
 Take notes and always go with your gut.

 Some things to discuss in the email:

 If the nanny messages you back and sounds interested, ask the nanny when she is available for a phone interview.
 During the phone interview, Introduce yourself and share a little about your family and your occupations.
 Remember that the nannies you speak with are also evaluating you and your family to decide whether they are interested in your job, so be prepared to answer basic questions about your family and the job you’re offering.The most important part of the phone interview is for you to get an idea of the nanny’s level of experience and how long she stayed at her previous jobs.
 Go over her past experience and always ask what she likes about being a nanny.
 You may also want to ask the nanny if they’re looking to be paid under the table or through payroll since this can be a deal breaker.